mre/andygrunwald.github.io-1/content/post/i-cant-wash-my-clothes-without-open-source.md

 ### OpenBSD

-[OpenBSD](https://www.openbsd.org/), a multi-platform BSD-based UNIX-like operating system.
+[OpenBSD](https://www.openbsd.org/), a multi-platform BSD-based UNIX-like operating system with a high focus on security.

 ### TropicSSL